nobrakal/asak/README.md

 The documentation of the API is available here: [https://nobrakal.github.io/asak/asak/](https://nobrakal.github.io/asak/asak/).

+A man page is available for the binary `anzad`.

 #### The name

 This tool is about making partitions.
 "Partition" is the word in french for "sheet music".
 Consequently, its name is about music: [asak](https://en.wikipedia.org/wiki/Tuareg_people#Music) is the name of Tuareg's traditional songs accompanied by a monochord violin.